StephWong2999/RBT32021_NMP_AV/README.md

 * Colour Detection: Use the camera to detect different colours of objects on the path of the track.
 There are many ways to do this!
 You can use openCV
 * And any other extensions you would like to implement!

+As your submission will be tested against other track designs, try to make your implementation as autonomous as possible and not hardcoded.

 ## Requirements
 To run this project, you need to install Webots(at least version 2021b) and fork this github repository